December 5, 2002: Apple says it served its millionth unique customer in the Apple Store online, marking a significant milestone for the company.

 Apple — like the rest of the computing world — witnessed Dell’s success using this strategy in the 1990s.
 Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.

-Perhaps motivated partly by wanting to turn the tables on Michael Dell (we know that comment irked Jobs), the Apple CEO personally oversaw the development of the Apple Store online with his typically blunt, perfectionist manner.
+Perhaps motivated partly by wanting to turn the tables on Michael Dell (we know that comment irked Jobs), the Apple CEO personally oversaw the development of the online Apple Store.
+And he undertook the project with his typically blunt, perfectionist manner.
 As Jobs said during an Apple keynote, referring to Dell’s “rude” comment, “We’re coming after you, buddy!”

 The move made total sense for Apple.
-As physical Apple retail stores showed, the company long had been irked by the way third-party retailers presented its goods.
-Apple wanted total control over the way its products got showcased.
+As physical Apple retail stores showed, the company long had been disappointed by the way third-party retailers presented its goods.
+Apple wanted total control to showcase its its products properly.
 An online retail store proved perfect for that.

 Apple Store online: Success from the start